 When traveling to India, it's good to go prepared with a few essential items.
-Include these seven items on your India packing list, and you'll be off to a great start!
+Include these essential items on your India packing list, and you'll be off to a great start!

 01 of 08A good India travel book can be invaluable when planning your vacation, and particularly so when traveling around India.
 Not only will it provide you with useful background information about the country and its attractions, it will give you valuable advice about what's good and what's avoidable.
 India can be a challenging country to visit, but with the right planning, you'll find that your trip to India is much more enjoyable.
 Some guidebooks are better than others.

 02 of 08

 Many people find it useful to know some of the local language when traveling in India.
 Most widely spoken is Hindi.
 Whether you simply want to learn a few useful phrases, or you're more serious about studying Hindi, there are plenty of books to help you.
 The Lonely Planet Hindi, Urdu & Bengali Phrase Book is a great resource if you're just starting out.
 The bonus is that it's not just restricted to Hindi phrases.